-This course has a study week in Oxford so you will need to meet any travel and accommodation costs you may incur in attending this week.
+This course has a study week in Oxford so you will need to meet any travel, accommodation and other costs you may incur in attending this week.

-You will need a computer which meets our minimum specification, with access to the internet and various other software programmes.
-Please see the course webpage for full details.
+You will also need a computer which meets our minimum specification, with access to the internet and various other software programs.
+Please see the system requirements webpage for full details.